aixcc-public/crs-sandbox/README.md

 Competitor SSO accounts to GitHub will be limited to a basic set of actions for making modifications and merging PRs within the GitHub repository.

+## Final Submission
+The submission window closes July 15, 2024 at 11:59pm UTC [FAQ page 5](https://aicyberchallenge.com/faqs/)
+At that time, your CRS repository will become read-only and vCluster access will be removed.
+The latest tagged release in your repository for images and the crs-manifest will be used for competition.

+### Checklist
+- Set your [GHCR_PULL_TOKEN](#github-personal-access-token) variable with a token set to expire **no earlier** than September 1st 2024.
+- Merge at least one pull request into `main` with your CRS code.
+- Merge at least v2.6.6 of the CRS Sandbox into their CRS.
+(Teams are encouraged to merge newer releases as they may fix bugs while remaining interface compatible.)
+- Cut a [release](#release-process) with the a tag >= `v1.0.0` from `main`.
+- Verify that the container images and `crs-manifest` generated during the release have the tags expected by your crs.
+- You did it!
+Thank you for getting this far, see you at DEFCON 🎉

+*If you change this token, you must submit an issue to crs-sandbox to notify us that your token has changed so that we can set it correctly in your vcluster environment.*

 ## Reporting Bugs & Issues

 Competitors should use GitHub issues to report bugs on the respective repositories.